Ching Lau Lauro

 Ching Lau Lauro and Professor Ching were the stage names of a juggler and magician (1806?–1840; flourished 1827–1839) who performed outdoors and in theatres in London and the provinces.
-His real name is unknown; he was possibly Cornish and he was popularly known as Ching.
-He was the first magician in Europe to perform the aerial suspension illusion, and possibly the first to use limelight, and one of the earliest Western magicians to perform in Chinese costume.
-In 1834 he played at The Theatre, Leeds.
+His real name is unknown; he was possibly Italian and he was popularly known as Ching.
+He was the first magician in Europe to perform the aerial suspension illusion, possibly the first to use limelight, and one of the earliest Western magicians to perform in Chinese costume.

 Background

 Origins and identity

-Little is known about the early life of the performer known as Ching Lau Lauro.
-His real name is unknown.
+Little is known about the early life of the performer known as Ching Lau Lauro and his real name is unknown.
 He was possibly born around 1806 or even a little later, although his short career spanned 1827 to 1839.
-The evidence which suggests this is that he was able to perform extreme bodily contortions as part of his act throughout his career.
-This ability tends to be limited to youths and young adults.
-The same evidence would also suggest that he is unlikely to have had a previous career under a different stage name.
 His stage name was Ching Lau Lauro.
 He was also known as Professor Ching, and popularly referred to as Ching.
-He was not Chinese, but was possibly Cornish.
-His advertisements included an act called "imitation of a Chinese juggler," and he was one of the earliest Western magicians to dress as a Chinese man.
+He was not Chinese, and although a Cornish background has been suggested, no evidence has been given for that.
+His advertisements included an act called "imitation of a Chinese juggler" and he was one of the earliest Western magicians to dress as a Chinese man.
 In an early entertainment bill of 1827 he is promoted as a "primo buffo from Venice;" however, the misspelling on that playbill of "Lau" as "Law" might indicate an anglicised pronunciation of the name.
+Ching shared some characteristics with Lauro Cecconi, a bandmaster of the Carabiniers (6th Dragoon Guards) who was born in Venice around 1907.
 He was described as a "well-proportioned person."
-This would suggest a good height and athletic build, since these represented prosperity and male attractiveness at that time.

 Possible circus background

-His particular entertainment skills might indicate that his background was among Cornish travelling showpeople who travelled and performed at circuses and fairs between March and November.
+It is possible that Ching's particular entertainment skills might indicate that his background was among Cornish travelling showpeople who travelled and performed at circuses and fairs between March and November.
 Some had winter quarters in Cornwall, and some, like Ching Lau Lauro, might have been fortunate enough to perform indoors in the winter.
-The fact that he performed "postures, equilibriums, evolutions and attitudes" in the character of a Buffo at Vauxhall Gardens in 1827, 1828 and 1834 might support this theory, since many of the Vauxhall performers were from a circus background.
+However there is no evidence of that background.
+The fact that he performed "postures, equilibriums, evolutions and attitudes" in the character of a Buffo at Vauxhall Gardens in 1827, 1828 and 1834 might support several theories about his background, since many of the Vauxhall performers were from a circus background, or were Italian or Chinese.